Find Affordable College Courses

 Saint Paul, MN

 Our analysis found St Catherine University to be the most popular school for public health students who want to pursue a bachelor’s degree in Minnesota.
-Located in the large city of Saint Paul, St. Kate's is a private not-for-profit school with a small student population.
+Located in the large city of Saint Paul, St. Kate's is a private not-for-profit college with a small student population.

 After completing their Bachelor's Degree, public health graduates from St. Kate's carry an average student debt load of $31,629.

 You’ll be in good company if you decide to attend Winona State University.
 It ranked #3 on our 2023 Most Popular Public Health Bachelor’s Degree Schools in Minnesota list.
-Located in the distant town of Winona, Winona State is a public college with a moderately-sized student population.
+Located in the distant town of Winona, Winona State is a public college with a medium-sized student population.

 Women make up 73% of the public health majors at the school.